The meaning of Bethesda is House of Mercy.

 I hope this helps you today.

-If this has helped you, then why not visit the next post in the series:
+If this has helped you, then why not read similar posts: